Félix Hernández

-Félix Abraham Hernández García (born April 8, 1986), nicknamed "King Félix", is a Venezuelan former professional baseball pitcher.
+Félix Abraham Hernández García (born April 8, 1986), nicknamed "King Félix", is a Venezuelan-American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Seattle Mariners from 2005 through 2019.
+A six-time All-Star, Hernández led MLB in wins in 2009, led the American League in earned run average in 2010 and 2014, and won the AL Cy Young Award in 2010.
+He also played on the Venezuelan national team at two editions of the World Baseball Classic.

-On August 15, 2012, Hernández threw the 23rd perfect game in MLB history against the Tampa Bay Rays in a 1–0 victory at Safeco Field.
-It was also the first perfect game in Seattle Mariners franchise history.
-His perfect game remains the most recent in Major League Baseball.

-On April 23, 2016, Hernández claimed the record for most strikeouts by a Mariners pitcher when he struck out Rafael Ortega of the Los Angeles Angels for his 2,163rd strikeout as a Mariner pitcher.
-The previous record of 2,162 strikeouts had been held by Randy Johnson.
-Hernández's 146th win, which occurred on May 9, gave him the club record in that category as well, surpassing Jamie Moyer.
+On August 15, 2012, Hernández threw the 23rd perfect game in MLB history, defeating the Tampa Bay Rays at Safeco Field by a 1-0 score.
+Hernández's perfect game was also the first perfect game in Seattle Mariners franchise history.
+On April 23, 2016, Hernández claimed the record for most strikeouts by a Mariners pitcher when he struck out Rafael Ortega of the Los Angeles Angels for his 2,163rd strikeout.
+The previous Mariners record of 2,162 strikeouts had been held by Randy Johnson.
+Hernández's 146th win, which occurred on May 9, gave him the club record in that category as well.

+For a decade, Hernández was one of the best pitchers in baseball.
+He was also a fan favorite in Seattle.
+Known for his durability, Hernández started 30 or more games in each of 10 consecutive seasons.
+Beginning at age 30, he experienced a series of injuries, a decrease in fastball velocity, and an increase in earned run average.
+After leaving the Mariners in 2019, Hernández signed with the Atlanta Braves and then with the Baltimore Orioles; however, he did not pitch in the major leagues again.

 Early life

-Discovery as a prospect

-Hernández was born in Valencia, Venezuela.
-He was first spotted by Luis Fuenmayor, a part-time Mariners scout who saw him pitching at age 14 in a tournament near Maracaibo, Venezuela.
-Fuenmayor recommended Hernández to fellow scouts Pedro Avila and Emilio Carrasquel, who were impressed with the youngster who could already throw 90 mph.
+Hernández was born on April 8, 1986, in Valencia, Venezuela.
+He was first spotted by Luis Fuenmayor, a part-time Mariners scout who saw him pitching at age 14 in a tournament near Maracaibo.
+Fuenmayor recommended Hernández to fellow scouts Pedro Avila and Emilio Carrasquel.
 The Seattle Mariners signed Hernandez as soon as he turned 16, in accordance with MLB rules.

-After graduating from high school, Hernández finally agreed to his first professional contract.
-Mariners director of international operations Bob Engle signed Hernández as a nondrafted free agent on July 4, 2002.
+After graduating from high school, Hernández agreed to his first professional contract.
+Mariners director of international operations Bob Engle signed Hernández as an international free agent on July 4, 2002.
 Hernández received a large signing bonus of $710,000, although he said the Mariners were not the highest bidder.
 Other teams trying to sign him included the New York Yankees and the Atlanta Braves, with both teams reportedly offering more money than Seattle.

-One reason Hernández chose the Mariners is that his idol, fellow Venezuelan pitcher Freddy García, was pitching for the team at the time.
-His agent, Wil Polidor, also attributed the decision to the influence of Hernández's father Félix Sr., a trucking business owner who handled negotiations for his son.
+One reason Hernández chose the Mariners was that his idol, fellow Venezuelan pitcher Freddy García, was pitching for the team at the time.
+His agent, Wil Polidor, also attributed the decision to the influence of Hernández's father, Félix Sr., a trucking business owner who handled negotiations for his son.
 Engle and the other Mariners scouts had cultivated a relationship with the family to explain their plans for Félix and earn the family's trust.